kunalshah/dynamodb-local/README.md

 ## Why use this image

-- [Amazon provided DynamoDb Local container image](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory so data doesn't persist.
-This image allows data persistence between container restart and/or container removal.
+- [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory so data doesn't persist and currently there's no option to configure it.
+Whereas, this image allows data persistence between container restart and/or container removal.
-- This docker image is ~200MB smaller than [Amazon provided DynamoDb Local container image](https://hub.docker.com/r/amazon/dynamodb-local)
+- About 150 MB smaller than [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local)
-- Source code of this Docker image is available.
-See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile).
-You can change parameters in [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile) and re-build the image if you need to.
-Instructions are provided below.
+- [Source code](https://www.github.com/kunalshah/dynamodb-local) of this Docker image is available.
+See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile)

 ---